NKI-RT/DecideDocker/README.md

 ```

 > 🔄 Please wait a few minutes after starting the container.
-> The container performs runtime installations and builds (e.g., Plastimatch, Python packages, nnUNet patch) via the `startup.sh` script.
+> The container performs runtime installations and builds via the `startup.sh` script.
 This may take a few minutes depending on your system.

 - Access JupyterLab at `http://<your_ip_address>:8888`
 - Login using the configured token (default: `token123`)